Trans Mountain Expansion Workers - TMX

 Fast-forward a few months later to when the Trump Administration issued a presidential permit in March of 2019.
 Then a few months later, in June, a different lawsuit by environmental and Native American groups was quashed by the 9th U.S. Circuit Court of Appeals, citing a renewed presidential permit which nullifies the previous legal challenge and allowed for construction to proceed.

 A few more months later in August Nebraska’s highest court approved Keystone XL's path through the state, resolving a permitting battle that has lasted more than a decade.
-However, existing lawsuits are still pending in both South Dakota and Montana and have the potential to derail construction even further.
+In early January 2020, another huge win in the courts would finally allow construction to proceed, but existing permit processes and court challenges remain.

 Environmental group and Native Americans have reiterated they would renew any failed legal challenges to the project with the hopes of further delaying and / or stopping its construction all together.
-TC Energy said recently it would have to wait another season until it began building any section of the $8-billion pipeline.
+TC Energy said recently it would have to wait another season until it begins building the $8-billion pipeline.

 Line 3 Replacement Project (L3RP)

 Capacity: 370,000 bpd

 Status: Partially Completed

 Line 3 Replacement Project, Canadian Side - NEB

 The Line 3 Replacement Pipeline project aims to update and expand a near 60-year old pipeline which to-date has transported massive amounts of crude oil between Canada and the U.S.

 Since 1962, the original Line 3 has operated with an average annual capacity of 390,000 bpd to 760,000 bpd, although aging has taken its toll on the amount of liquids it can transport.
 The expansion will restore it to full capacity of around 760,000 bpd.